Jonathan Risueño: Managerial career

 After retiring, Risueño was an advisor of RCD Mallorca's president, and began his managerial career with SCD Independiente in the Regional Preferente de Mallorca in 2013.
 On 5 June of the following year, he took over fellow fifth division side UD Rotlet Molinar.

 On 19 February 2015, Risueño was sacked from Rotlet.
 In July, he became a manager and sporting director of UD Almansa, but was dismissed from the club three days after his presentation due to his lack of a coaching license.

 On 17 October, Risueño became a sporting director of CD Torrevieja, and became a manager of Callosa Deportiva CF on 7 December, while still keeping his role at Torrevieja.
 In June 2016, after managing to avoid relegation with the club in the Regional Preferente de la Comunitat Valenciana, he left to become a sporting director at Segunda División B side CE L'Hospitalet.

 On 9 April 2019, Risueño replaced Xavi Molist as manager of Hospi.
 On 3 June 2020, after achieving promotion to the third level, he signed a new two-year contract with the club.

 On 28 May 2021, after suffering immediate relegation, Risueño resigned from Hospitalet due to "personal reasons".
 In January 2022, he moved abroad for the first time in his career, after being named manager of Categoría Primera B side Bogotá FC.

 Risueño left Bogotá in June 2022, and returned to his home country on 10 November to take over UE Olot in Segunda Federación.
 He was dismissed on 26 January 2023, after nine winless matches.

 On 1 September 2023, Risueño returned to Colombia after replacing Juan David Niño at the helm of Patriotas Boyacá also in the second division.
 He led the club to a top tier promotion as champions, defeating Fortaleza CEIF in the grand final, but Patriotas announced his departure on 11 December.

 On 31 January 2024, Risueño returned to his home country after being named manager of Atlético Saguntino in the fourth tier, but left on 11 April, after just ten matches, for "purely non-sporting reasons".

 On 28 January 2025, Risueño's return to Patriotas was confirmed.
 He left the club on 12 August, following a 6–0 loss to Once Caldas in the 2025 Copa Colombia in which Patriotas lined up an under-20 team by order of the club's president, something Risueño disagreed with.

-On 5 September, he was appointed as manager of Categoría Primera A club Águilas Doradas.
+On 5 September 2025, Risueño was appointed as manager of Categoría Primera A club Águilas Doradas.
+After missing out on qualification for the final stages of the 2025 Finalización, he resigned from Águilas on 26 November, and five days later he was announced as manager of fellow Primera A club Deportivo Pasto for the 2026 season.

+With Pasto, Risueño reached the quarter-finals of the 2026 Apertura, but he was sacked on 24 August 2026 after starting the 2026 Finalización tournament with a 5-match losing streak.